Innovator Founder Visa Business Plan

 There are various factors that the endorsing body will consider as part of making these assessments, including the circumstances surrounding the creation of the business venture and the applicant’s role in that, as well as their role in creating the business plan.
 Careful consideration will also be given to any explanation offered by the applicant as to how their knowledge, skills and experience will enable the delivery of the innovation proposition within the business.
 For example, where the applicant has a clear founding leadership role within the business and has had a genuine involvement in putting the business plan together, and where it is clear that they have the specific knowledge and skills necessary to the founding of that business, they are likely to satisfy the ‘other new business criteria’.

 Finally, the applicant must also agree to attend two contact meetings with their endorsing body in the event that they are granted an innovator founder visa.
 These meetings, one at 12 months and one at 24 months, are so that the endorsing body can regularly monitor the progress of the business, ensuring that the applicant is making sufficient progress against their previously endorsed business plan and is involved in the day-to-day management and development of their business, as intended.
-By setting out the applicant’s agreement to these meetings within the business plan, this will help to illustrate a through understanding of their obligations and how their role within the business will be key to its success.
+By setting out the applicant’s agreement to these meetings within the business plan, this will help to illustrate a thorough understanding of their obligations and how their role within the business will be key to its success.

 What information should an innovator founder business plan contain?